biobakery/breadcrumbs/README.md

 * *Test.pcl* Example file / Test PCL file to run scripts on.

-* *Test.biome* Example file / Test BIOME file to run scripts on.
+* *Test.biom* Example file / Test BIOM file to run scripts on.

 * *Test_no_metadata.pcl* Example file / Test PCL file to run scripts on which does not have metadata.

-* *Test_no_metadata.biome* Example file / Test BIOME file to run scripts on which does not have metadata.
+* *Test_no_metadata.biom* Example file / Test BIOM file to run scripts on which does not have metadata.

 * *Test-biplot.tsv* Example file / Test file for the scriptBiplotTSV.R